 The First Cobalt Refinery is a hydrometallurgical cobalt-silver-nickel refinery located approximately five kilometres east of Cobalt, Ontario.
-The facility was commissioned in 1996 with a nominal throughput of twelve tonnes per day.
-A second autoclave was later added to the pressure oxidation circuit to double the throughput to 24 tonnes per day but the second autoclave was never fully commissioned.
+The facility was commissioned in 1996 and in its current configuration can accomodate a throughputofo 24 tonnes per day.
 The current footprint includes an empty feed warehouse that once housed a mill.
 The facility is located on a 40-acre property that can be expanded to 120 acres with two settling ponds and an autoclave pond.

 Aerial image of the exterior of the First Cobalt Refinery buildings.